elamont174/cats-coffee-covers/README.md

 ## Future improvements
 - With more time, I would add comment functionality to the posts.
 I would also add a search feature.
+- On a larger scale, the site would be expanded to also allow reviews of coffee shops without photos and allow posting of photos without reviews (for cat pictures).
+The idea being that the site is truly about 'Cats, Coffee & Covers'.

 ## Reusable React Components
+**Asset.js**
+Displays a spinner whenever a page is loading.

+**Avatar.js**
+A user's profile photo: used in every user's profile.
+Allows a user to display a profile photo.

+**MoreDropdown.js**
+SHows three dots which expands into a dropdown menu when clicked: used when Editing Profiles or Editing Reviews.

+**NavBar.js**
+The navigation bar: this is used across every page.
+It allows the user to easily navigate between pages, log-in/out, access their profile (if logged-in), register (if logged out) and create new reviews.

+**NotFound.js**
+Displays a 'Page not found' error message when an unknown link is clicked or an incorrect url is typed into the search engine.

 ## Languages
 - HTML